 Looking for more yarny advice?
-Then you might be interested in our list of the best hand-dyed yarns or our pick of the best vegan yarns, or alternatively take a look at some of the best yarn packs and yarn bundles!
+Then you might be interested in our list of the best fingering yarns or best hand-dyed yarns, or alternatively take a look at some of the best yarn packs and yarn bundles or our pick of thebest vegan yarns!

 Matt Spiers is a crochet artist and designer who has been overseeing Gathered's crochet articles for over 2 years.
 He previously worked as Digital Assistant for Simply Crochet magazine and is our in house video editing pro.
 What started as a hobby a decade ago led to Matt developing a passion (and then a career) with crochet.
 As well as still regularly writing and designing for Simply Crochet magazine, Matt is a crochet artist in his own right, having displayed and created crochet installations at festivals and fibre events across the UK.
 You can keep up to date with Matt at @onemancrochet on Instagram.

 SALE NOW ON - Save up to 75% when you subscribe!